tylerrocha/InternetSharing/README.md

 # InternetSharing
 AppleScript to activate Internet Sharing for Mac.
-Times out after 30 minutes.
+Times out after 30 minutes to avoid overheating.
 Still a work in progress.

 ### Motivation
 My dorm at NUS doesn't have wifi, so I would like to use my Mac as a hotspot for my phone.
 Also, when internet sharing is on and I'm using AC power, my Mac never sleeps.
 As a result, when I forget to turn off internet sharing my Mac eventually starts overheating.